phax/ph-diver/README.md

 ## VESID string representation

-Each VESID can be represented in a single string in the form `groupID:artifiactID:version[:classifier]`.
+Each VESID can be represented in a single string in the form `groupID:artifactID:version[:classifier]`.

 The string representation of version numbers is a bit tricky, because `1`, `1.0` and `1.0.0` are all semantically equivalent.
   Thats why it was decided, that trailing zeroes for minor and micro versions are NOT contained in the string representation, to be as brief as possible